mjheick/UtherHistory/README.md

 ## 2009 May 31 / Purchase of uvtstyle.com

 for $10.19 you can also be an owner of a domain name.
 Another user came and found me and proposed a "catalog" of sorts.
 Her identity was [seasonsheart](https://www.utherverse.com/net/profile/view_profile.aspx?MemberID=92046962).

+## 2009 November 26 / Death of UVTextures

+On providing us a 2-day notice (per comment #6 by aortae) we were asked to upload all of our textures to their [central resource server](https://forums.utherverse.com/yaf_postst50746_The-Resource-Downloader-and-How-it-Changes-Everything---In-a-Very-Good-Way.aspx).
+We did this and felt empty.
+We also got smart.

 ## 2010 Jan 5 / Launch of UVDeviant